Pursuing Compensation for New York Victims of Asbestos

 No known cure exists; only treatments are available to slow the progression of the disease and to ease symptoms.

 How much time can pass between my exposure to asbestos and the onset of the disease?

 You may have experienced no symptoms for 30 years or more.

 Are there any support groups for those diagnosed?

 Yes, the National Cancer Institute has resources to help cancer patients find support groups.

 Have you recently received a mesothelioma diagnosis?
-The New York mesothelioma attorneys at Wingate, Russotti, Shapiro, Moses & Halperin, LLP, are there to help you through your medical and legal challenges.
+The New York mesothelioma lawyers at Wingate, Russotti, Shapiro, Moses & Halperin, LLP, are there to help you through your medical and legal challenges.
 We are familiar with the latency period of mesothelioma, and we are experienced at helping individuals and families of those affected by the disease.
 If you bring your case to us, we will clearly outline all the legal options you have for receiving compensation, whether it involves a claim against a company that exposed you to asbestos or compensation through an asbestos trust fund.
 In addition, if you have lost a loved one to mesothelioma, we can explain your rights to compensation.
 Please call (212) 986-7353 for an appointment to discuss your case with a NY personal injury attorney.